darktjm/ebaz/README.md

 plague that they are, until of course I find a need for one and have to capitulate yet again.

-Addendum to prev. paragraph, Feb.
-2023:  And now, the last one has fallen.
-Even the Lattice ECP5 doesn't work right with the free tools, as far as I can tell.
-I have yet to build a bitstream with Diamond, but the HDMI sound test doesn't produce any output, even though the same, identical code (except for what primitives are being used) works with both Gowin and Xilinx commercial tools.
-The free tools provide no warnings or errors to indicate anything is wrong; it simply produces no output, and I don't feel like tracing it with a 'scope.
-In fact, I don't feel like wading through yet another poorly documented (if at all; I have yet to find actual useful documentation on the Xilinx tools) commercial tool chain to script it all, so I may just abandon the ECP5 for now.
 So, my question went from "what parts are fully supported by the free tools" to "what parts are supported well enough by the free tools" to "what free of charge vendor tools are usable".
 The answer to the former two questions is apparently "none": the free tools are not ready for prime time, and I am not willing to fix them myself right now so that they are.
 The answer to the latter question is "Only Gowin supports all parts and features, and also documents the scripting in a usable manner".

 I despise Python with the passion of a thousand fiery suns.
 The language (uncompilable, whitespace as a control structure, other